SintraCascaisSesimbra.com

 Praia de Galapinhos

-If you're staying in Sesimbra without a car: Head to Praia da Califórnia (2), this is a golden sandy beach with clean waters and sits next to the town centre.
-This is the ideal beach if you are heading to Sesimbra via public transport from Lisbon.
+Staying in Sesimbra without a car.
+Head to Praia da Califórnia (2).
+It is a golden sandy beach with clean water, right beside the town centre.
+If you are coming to Sesimbra by public transport from Lisbon, this is the one.

-For families with young children: The Lagoa de Albufeira (13) provides the safest swimming conditions with its shallow, warm lagoon waters.
-The massive sand bank provides shelter from the wind, while at low tide there are shallow pools left by the retreating tide, ideal for splashing about.
-The Praia da Califórnia (1) is another excellent choice with lifeguards, gentle waves, and nearby amenities.
+Families with young children.
+The Lagoa de Albufeira (13) gives you the safest swimming of any beach here, with shallow, warm lagoon water.
+The huge sand bank keeps the wind off, and at low tide the retreating water leaves shallow pools that children love.
+Praia da Califórnia (2) is the other strong option, with lifeguards, gentle waves, and amenities close by.

-If you want paradise (and have a car): The Praia do Creiro (5) is Portugal's most beautiful beach: soft sands, still turquoise waters, all surrounded by the hills of the Serra da Arrábida.
-Just arrive early (before 9:30am in summer) as the car park fills quickly.
-For something more adventurous, hike down to Praia do Ribeiro do Cavalo (3), the 20-minute scramble down the cliff path is worth the effort.
+You want paradise, and you have a car.
+Go to Praia do Creiro (5).
+Soft sand, still turquoise water, the hills of the Serra da Arrábida all around you.
+Arrive early, before 9:30am in summer, because the car park fills fast.
+If you fancy something more adventurous, hike down to Praia do Ribeiro do Cavalo (3).
+The twenty-minute scramble down the cliff path is worth it.

-Outside of the peak season: Head to the Serra da Arrábida beaches of Praia do Creiro (5) or Praia dos Galapos (6).
-Enjoy the stunning beauty without the summertime crowds, while the steep hills provide shelter from the strong sea breezes.
+Out of peak season.
+Make for the Serra da Arrábida beaches, either Praia do Creiro (5) or Praia dos Galapos (6).
+You get the same beauty without the summer crowds, and the steep hills behind shelter you from the strong sea breezes.

 The Praia do Creiro

-• A boat tour from Sesimbra to 4 glorious beaches and hidden caves
+• A boat tour from Sesimbra to four glorious beaches and hidden caves

 • A guided kayak tour along the Arrábida coastline